mvs-develop/dev.bitshares.works/docs/development/use_cases/uc_traders.rst

 Traders
 ***********

-**Traders** make use of the API provided to interact with a BitShares network and provide market makers and liquidity.
+**Traders** make use of the API provided to interact with a DNA network and provide market makers and liquidity.
 The APIs can be easily used to implement automated robots for trading algorithms.

 Blockchain-based decentralized exchanged (DEX) are slightly different to centralized exchanges and as a consequence, dealing with the DEX programmatically via APIs differs from centralized approaches as well.
 However, our developers have put quite some efforts into making the DEX as easy to use as their centralized counterparts and offer an API to the **public exchange data** that is very similar.
 However, **private